Luodian/Otter/README.md

 Otter v0.2 supports videos inputs (frames are arranged as original Flamingo's implementation) and multiple images inputs (they serve as in-context examples for each other).

 **Local Inference Demo**
 If your machine has over 16G GPU memory, you can run our model locally in fp16 mode for tasks like video labeling and identifying harmful content.
 For machines with over 36G GPU memory (achieved by combining multiple cards), you can run our model in the more accurate fp32 mode.
-For details, please refer to [Local Inference Demo](./docs/demo.md).
+For details, please refer to [Local Inference](./pipeline/demo).

 **Eval Results:** [Multi-Modal Arena](http://vlarena.opengvlab.com/) | Multi-Modal AGI Benchmark (upcoming)